If you are looking to head out into the wilderness on a hunting or camping trip, your sleeping bag needs are going to be different than a hiker.

 The shell is durable taffeta; the liner is comfortable flannel.
 It also has the features you’d expect from a mummy bag – fully adjustable hood, zipper baffle and two-way zippers.

-This is a big, heavy bag, but for camping only use it should keep you warm through just about anything.
+This is a big, Heavy duty sleeping bags, but for camping only use it should keep you warm through just about anything.

 Like the Big Basin this is a hybrid – a rectangular bag with some mummy features, including a generous drawstring hood to close off any drafts around your neck.